KurmaIU/CoSta-Inf/readme.md

-# Run Stable Diffusion WebUI From AUTOMATIC1111 On Google Colab Using an Google Drive Account (Use an Alt)
+# Run Stable Diffusion WebUI From AUTOMATIC1111 On Google Colab Using a Google Drive Account (Use an Alt)